ryanc414/pytest_commander/README.md

 python test.py
 ```

-You may then install the local directory into an activated virual environment:
+You may then install the local directory into an activated virual environment,
+along with other dependencies installed to run your tests:

 ```
 pip install .
-# Now install other dependencies needed to run your tests.
 pytest_web_ui /path/to/your/tests
 ```